guitheengineer/react-donut-component/README.md

 ## Result:
 ![donut-example](https://i.ibb.co/n60Dgxx/image.png)

-The API and examples with styles, labels and multiple values are available in:
+See the API and examples with styles, labels and multiple values in:
 [the story book](https://5f711adb6ec1620022e842dc-ewgfhkdqda.chromatic.com/?path=/story/donut--simple-donut)

 That's all :wink: